-Climate change caused 26 extra days of extreme heat in last year: report
+Climate Change Caused 26 Extra Days Of Extreme Heat In Last Year: Report

-The world experience an average of 26 more days of extreme heat over the last 12 months that would probably not have occurred without climate change, a report said on Tuesday.
+Paris: The world experienced an average of 26 more days of extreme heat over the last 12 months that would probably not have occurred without climate change, a report said on Tuesday.

 Heat is the leading cause of climate-related death and the report further points to the role of global warming in increasing the frequency and intensity of extreme weather around the world.